Frequently Asked Questions

 - Your contact information.

-- The full name of your research mentor, as well as his/her affiliation and contact information.
+- The full name of your research mentor (includes faculty and graduate mentors), as well as his/her affiliation and contact information.

 - The full names of each author, the order in which the names the authors need to be, and their affiliations.

 - Institutions and the grant number of the funding agencies that sponsor your research.

 Q: What is the word limit for my abstract?

 A: The character limit is 200 words maximum.
 Please see student presentation resource page for additional help.